gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. The joining node requests an Access Token from the AS, in order to access a group-membership resource on the Group Manager and hence join the associated OSCORE group (see {{sec-joining-node-to-AS}}).
 The joining node will start or continue using a secure communication association with the Group Manager, according to the response from the AS.

 2. The joining node transfers authentication and authorization information to the Group Manager, by posting the obtained Access Token to the /authz-info endpoint at the Group Manager (see {{sec-joining-node-to-GM}}).
-After that, a joining node must have a secure communication association established with the Group Manager, before starting to join an OSCORE group under that Group Manager (see {{sec-joining-node-to-GM}}).
+After that, a joining node MUST have a secure communication association established with the Group Manager, before starting to join an OSCORE group under that Group Manager (see {{sec-joining-node-to-GM}}).
 Possible ways to provide a secure communication association are DTLS {{RFC6347}} and OSCORE {{RFC8613}}.

 3. The joining node starts the joining process to become a member of the OSCORE group, by accessing the related group-membership resource hosted by the Group Manager (see {{sec-joining-node-to-GM}}).